NicolaasJKotze/GGJ2025_Bubbles/README.md

 2. Deploy to HTML causes an error on loading the game in the browser.
 Workaround is to export it using the gx.games experter instead.

+3. Since rough placeholder art has been used, it made it difficult to determine the style of music so that the composer could start early.
+Luckily, we kept it simple and it worked well enough in the end with only 2 SFX and 1 song.

-3. There are bugs, but I'll keep it secret for now as this game is great fro tester training.
+4. There are bugs and missing features, but I'll keep it secret for now as this game is great fro tester training.

+## Overall Experience
+The direction went well.
+Will be nice to add the extra features.
+Proud that at the moment the game only uses 1 button, left-click, to do everything.
+Also, everything asset was self made, no 3rd party assets and no AI.
+Some research into designing art from the music or the music from the art.
+I think it depends on who is available and their skills and contribusion level.
+The fun part was also re-learning GameMaker Studio after 4 years not touching it.
+Maybe more jams are required and experiment with other tools as well.
+Also, during design, it will be wise to have a diagram of the room resolusion and then mark how big 64x64, 128x128, 256x256 will be to reduce resource utilisation and faster decision making.

 ## Tutorials Used in the making of...
 ![How To Make Platformer Movement in 5 Minutes](https://www.youtube.com/watch?v=-5sBIUiutAk)